fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Regarding the Law of Moses, the Quran indicates that Jesus never abolished Jewish laws but rather confirmed them, while making partial abrogations only.
 Islam rejects Paul's theology of justification before God by faith alone as held by some Protestants or faith through grace as held by Catholics, Orthodox and most mainline Protestants.
 Jesus' legal perspective did not involve a New Covenant concerning works, but to simply modify those existing laws.
 Shabir Ally considers this understanding to corroborate with the canonical gospels that include Matthew 5:17.

-### Disciples

-The following is a list of all the Qur'anic references to the disciples of Jesus:

-    But when Jesus felt [persistence in] disbelief from them, he said, "Who are my supporters for [the cause of] Allah?"
-The disciples said, "We are supporters for Allah.
-We have believed in Allah and testify that we are Muslims [submitting to Him].
-    Our Lord, we have believed in what You revealed and have followed the messenger [i.e., Jesus], so register us among the witnesses [to truth]."
-    Qur'an 3:52-53

-    And [remember] when I inspired to the disciples, "Believe in Me and in My messenger [i.e., Jesus]."
-They said, "We have believed, so bear witness that indeed we are Muslims [in submission to Allah]."
-    [And remember] when the disciples said, "O Jesus, Son of Mary, can your Lord send down to us a table [spread with food] from the heaven?"
-[Jesus] said, "Fear Allah, if you should be believers."
-    They said, "We wish to eat from it and let our hearts be reassured and know that you have been truthful to us and be among its witnesses."
-    Said Jesus, the son of Mary, "O Allah, our Lord, send down to us a table [spread with food] from the heaven to be for us a festival for the first of us and the last of us and a sign from You.
-And provide for us, and You are the best of providers."
-    Allah said, "Indeed, I will send it down to you, but whoever disbelieves afterwards from among you - then indeed will I punish him with a punishment by which I have not punished anyone among the worlds."
-    Quran 5:111-115

-    O you who have believed, be supporters of Allah, as when Jesus, the son of Mary, said to the disciples, "Who are my supporters for Allah?"
-The disciples said, "We are supporters of Allah."
-And a faction of the Children of Israel believed and a faction disbelieved.
-So We supported those who believed against their enemy, and they became dominant.
-    Quran 61:14

 ### Event of Crusifixion

 Quranic story about crusifixion and nature of Jesus is quite different from that of the extant gospels.